- Student Withdrawal/Refund Policy

-4. The necessary enquiries and/or investigations shall be completed no later than 10 school days following the receipt of the student’s written concern.
-The Senior Educational Administrator or the Senior Vice President will do one of the following within 10 days of receiving the student’s written concerns:
+(3) The necessary enquiries and/or investigations shall be completed no later than 10 school days following the receipt of the student’s written concern.
+The Senior Educational Administrator or designate will do one of the following within 10 days of receiving the student’s written concerns:

 a.
 Determine the student’s concerns are not substantiated; or

 b.
 Determine the student’s concerns are substantiated in whole or in part;